WORDS: NATHAN CHADWICK | PHOTOGRAPHY: MOTORSPORTS MARKET

 Chassis SL73/131 was bought in time for the Sebring 12 Hours, with Scooter Patrick and Dave Jordan behind the wheel.
 It was looking good for a strong debut, leading a field of Porsche 907s and Gulf Ford GT40s for three hours, but piston failure led to retirement after 109 laps.
 Its next outing was to be the 1968 Le Mans 24 hours, but the event had to be rescheduled until September due to social unrest; the resulting fixture clash meant that the car wouldn’t race at La Sarthe.

 The car then entered the stewardship of Ernest Kensler, who repaired the car and made it street legal.
 It was then passed to Brad Levett, and after he passed away it was inherited by Tim and OG Levett.
-The car was then sold to Jerry Weichers, who restored the car again, before selling it to Tim Coburn.
+The car was then sold to Jerry Weichers, who restored it again before selling it to Tim Coburn.
 Its next owner disassembled the car, as detailed in John Starkey’s book, Lola T70.

-The car then became the subject of a loan, then a bankruptcy, and then a lawsuit to determine the ownership of the car.
-The California Superior Court awarded the title to the current owner, who has restored the car via assembling a new chassis and using the bodywork acquired from the bankruptcy proceedings.
+The Lola then became the subject of a loan, then a bankruptcy, and then a lawsuit to determine the ownership of the car.
+The California Superior Court awarded the title to the current owner, who has restored the T70 via assembling a new chassis and using the bodywork acquired from the bankruptcy proceedings.